mylivn-gmbh/jobs/backend-developer.md

+## Scala Backend Developer (M/W)

+### Full Time — Munich, Germany

+### Mylivn - Your Lifestyle Social Network

 ## Who we are

-We are a creative startup based in Munich, Germany working to transform social media and bring it to a new level.

-## What we do

-Mylivn is a social lifestyle community where brand builders, bloggers, content creators, influencers and adventurers strive to inspire change with their own channel.

-The Mylivn community is made up of creators, influencers, bloggers and adventurers who run their own channel of inspirations that are both intriguing and exciting.
-You can follow hundreds of channels to stay up to date with the most spectacular lifestyles or inspirations and follow their way of livn.

-Mylivn is seeking to hire excited and motivated team members that are willing to share their expertise and push their capabilities to the next level.
+Mylivn is a lifestyle social network where creators have the freedom to influence their own experience.
+It provides a place for everyone to run their own channel in a community where being active means being seen.

+It’s like your own app within our app – a place to share your way of “livn”.

+Mylivn was founded in 2015 and is based in Munich, Germany.

 ## Our stack